 The force exceeds the alloy’s elastic limit, causing plastic flow until the metal blank assumes the shape bound by the punch and the die.
-As the name implies, this method of forming is achieved by force alone, forgoing the application of additional heat or cutting and shearing.
+As the name implies, this method of metal part forming is achieved by force alone, forgoing the application of additional heat or cutting and shearing.

-When machining a part, grain flow of the material is interrupted as the original material is removed to form the part.
-Through the cold heading process all original material is used causing a restructuring of the material grain as the part is formed.
+When machining a part, the grain flow of the material is interrupted as the original material is removed to form the part.
+Through the cold heading process, all original material is used causing a restructuring of the material grain as the part is formed.
 This results in improved tensile strength as compared to manufacturing techniques.

 Check Out This Video on the Heading Process

 Many types of parts can be produced using cold-heading technology, including fasteners, screws, nuts, bolts, electrical contacts, and rivets.
 This manufacturing process is ideal for small metal parts, including micro electronic components, micro contacts, micro grommets, glass and metal seal manufacturing, and other small component manufacturing.